TheOpenMedium/HAY/README.md

 ### What's the meaning of life?
 > 42!
 ----------
-> If you have another questions, please open an issue!
+> If you have another question, please open an issue!